This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

-6. Homemade Peanut Butter Granola Recipe
+Why I Love Peanut Butter Granola

 Granola satisfies that sweet, salty, crunchy craving we all have.
 Well, that’s precisely what it should do!
 Granola was invented at a sanitarium (a health-like spa of its day) in the 1860s and marketed as a health food.
 I cannot imagine what the first granola tasted like, but it has been reincarnated and reinvented almost every decade since.

-Nowadays you can find pretty much anything and everything calling itself granola.
-The health food part is often overlooked and the list of ingredients is too long.
+Nowadays, you can find pretty much anything and everything calling itself granola.
+The health food part is often overlooked, and the list of ingredients is too long.
 This peanut butter granola recipe brings the flavor back while keeping the ingredients simple.

 The first thing granola needs is texture.
-If you have minute or instant oatmeal in your pantry, throw them out.
+If you have minute or instant oatmeal in your pantry, throw it out.
 This recipe calls for old-fashioned rolled oats, which really become a standout part of the granola.
 I love this type of oats for two main reasons:

-• they’re less processed – yay!
+• They’re less processed – yay!

-• they keep the “toothy” texture that’s so important to a hearty granola
+• They keep the “toothy” texture that’s so important to a hearty granola

 Flaked coconut is also extremely important.
 The more I bake, the more I realize that there’s no need for that sweetened, almost gluey, shredded coconut I was used to growing up.
 Sorry, Mom!
 Nowadays, you can easily find raw, flaked coconut in pretty much any grocery store.
 No additives, no sugar, only thick pieces of delicious coconut.